rajen-shres/cobalt/docs/index.rst

 comes from the Cobalt source code.
 To update this either modify the doctrings in the cobalt source code or edit the RST documents in the docs directory.

+Some ABF specific things are also stored in Confluence.

 User Guides
 ===========